pughlab/pipeline-suite/README.md

 ## Running a pipeline
 If you are running these pipelines on the cluster, be sure to first load perl!

-### Prepare a config file containing paths to FASTQ files:
+### Prepare a yaml file containing paths to FASTQ files:
 <pre><code>cd /path/to/some/directory/pipeline-suite/

 module load perl